not-a-script/ispeedometer/README.md

 ⚠️This is not a Seatbelt System, only a "Vehicle HUD"

-⚠️Download the <a href="https://github.com/idev-co/iSpeedometer/releases/tag/main">release</a> and not the "Download ZIP" version

 Modification of <a href="https://github.com/kasuganosoras/hologramspeed">HologramSpeed</a>, code was rewriting mainly by <a href="https://github.com/s1nyx">Sinyx</a> and <a href="https://github.com/TheSpaceGamerV2">Space V</a> due to bugs where the nui was disappearing and added an NUI for fuel (it's adapted for LegacyFuel but can be change easily in the config.)